 Non-Resident Indians (NRIs) who wish to have a savings account in India can’t operate a regular resident savings account.
 They need to open an NRI bank account to execute banking transactions in India.
-With a large number of banks operating in India, it is rather confusing to find the right bank to open an NRE savings account with.
-Hence, we have compiled a list of 10 best NRE accounts in India for NRIs.
+With a large number of banks operating in India, it is rather confusing to find the right bank to open the best NRI account in India.
+Hence, we have compiled a list of the 11 best NRE accounts in India for NRIs.

 SBNRI is a business partner of leading Indian banks.
 An NRI can apply for an NRE/ NRO account with one of these Banks by clicking the button below.